nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding an opening : `add`

 Having too many internships offers and being unable to keep track of all of them?
 Ultron provides you with a platform to remember all your openings so you don't have to!
 Just type 'add' followed by details of your opening in the format below and you can see it being added to Ultron.

 Format: `add p/POSITION c/COMPANY e/EMAIL s/STATUS [r/REMARK] [d/KEYDATE]…​`

 - `KEYDATE` must be in the form `KEY@DATE`, where `KEY` is a key event in the application process and `DATE` is the date of the event in `YYYY-MM-DD` format.
 - `KEY` must only contain alphabetic characters, cannot be blank and cannot only contain whitespaces.
-- `STATUS` **must be of either found, applied, interviewing, offered, accepted or rejected**.
+- `STATUS` must be of either **found, applied, interviewing, offered, accepted or rejected** and is case-insensitive.
 - If both `COMPANY` and `POSITION` of a new opening matches a current opening, the new opening will not be added.
-- Opening displayed after adding only displays `POSITION`, `COMPANY`, `STATUS` and `KEYDATES`.
+- The openings in the list only display `POSITION`, `COMPANY`, `STATUS` and `KEYDATES`.
 - To view the full details of the opening, use `show` command.

 Examples: